Best Digital Balanced Scorecard Software

 • Action Plans (Bottom Side of the X): These outline the specific projects, initiatives, or tasks required to achieve the annual objectives.
 Each action plan includes deadlines, resources, and the people responsible for execution.

 • Interrelationships (Center of the X): The center of the matrix shows the connections between strategic objectives, annual objectives, KPIs, and action plans.
-This helps to ensure that all actions and measurements are aligned with the long-term goals of the organization.
+This helps to ensure that all actions and measurements are aligned with the long-term goals of the organisation.

 SQCDL Visual Management Boards